ridowana-tabassum/DATA_QUALITY_CHECKS/README.md

 * Duplicate or inconsistent records
 * Contextual anomalies that rules alone cannot detect

-This framework provides a **scalable, automated solution** to detect such issues and support reliable downstream analytics.

-The system runs **5 dimensions of quality checks**, flags problematic records, and generates structured outputs for decision-making.
+The system runs 5 dimensions of quality checks, flags problematic records, and generates structured outputs for decision-making.

 ---